UndeadSmiley/NARRATIS/README.md

 *"From spinning disc to solid state, I call upon the words of fate.
 With neologisms bright and new, Transform this drive, make it true.
 Flash and speed, no more to wait, Access data at lightning rate."*

 The incantation is complete.
 The framework stands ready for implementation.
+## FluxShell Web Interface
+A web-based interface is provided in `frontend/index.html`.
+When the `echodaemon.py` service is running, navigate to `http://localhost:8080/` to access the FluxShell UI.